JerPScott/trail-rank/README.md

 This application provides a platform for users to share information and ratings on trails.
-The intent is to make trails of all kinds more accessible yb providing information and sharing experiences.
+The intent is to make trails of all kinds more accessible by providing information and sharing experiences.

 ## Getting started